naveed92/Dm-ocg-octgn/README.md

 This is the Duel Masters OCG Definition for OCTGN, and images.

+You don't need to know how to use git, or program/script to contribute.

+For updates/corrections to card text for already exising/work-in-progress sets:
+-Find the set set folder inside GameDatabase/bb784fc6-fe21-4603-90d7-82c049908a74/Sets/ -You can edit the set xml file directly on GitHub -Propose file change
+-Someone with write permissions will approve your change, and it'll show.

-If you want to help out in adding sets/images:
+If you want to help out in adding new sets/images:
 - Fork the repo
 - Add the set folder inside GameDatabase/bb784fc6-fe21-4603-90d7-82c049908a74/Sets/
 - Make a set.xml file inside